Lagrange-Labs/lsc-contracts/README.md

      ```

    - Execute `make init-accounts` to initialize the accounts
+   - Execute `make generate-accounts` to create the accounts configuration file
-   - Deploy the mock `WETH9` smart contract and update the `strategies/token_address` of `script/localnet/M1_deploy.config.json` with the deployed address
+   - Deploy the mock `WETH9` smart contract for the virtual strategy

      ```bash
      make deploy-weth9
      ```

-   - Update the `communityMultisig` of `eigenlayer-contracts/script/M1_deploy.config.json` with the first addres of the above list
+   - Execute `make update-strategy-config` to update the strategy config of Eigenlayer Deployment

    - Deploy the `Eigenlayer` smart contracts,